blackflux/secure-chest/README.md

 Input values are heavily checked and `TypeError` is raised if invalid.

-## Security Observations
+## Signature Observations

-GZip is only used when this shortens the output.
-One bit in IV indicates this and hence only `len - 1` bits are truly random.
-Acceptable when `len(IV) >= 16` bytes.
+By default GZip is only used when this shortens the output.
+One bit in the signature indicates if gzip is used and hence only `len - 1` bits are the "true" signature.

+Acceptable since signature is `16` bytes and this doesn't increase collisions significantly.